 Co-opted Trustees (appointed by the Board of Trustees):

 I have 21 years’ experience of teaching including 8 years as a Primary Headteacher.
 Currently I lead Yorkley Primary School in the Forest of Dean.
 In 2019 – 2020 I was asked to also be the Executive Headteacher for a neighbouring school requiring sponsorship.

 I am Co-chair of West Gloucestershire Schools Partnership (WGSP), a partnership consisting of 41 Primary / Special Schools.
 Within our partnership we aim to raise the aspirations, attainment and life chances of all pupils by working together to raise standards in education, sharing good practice, commissioning high quality CPD and supporting each other.

-I have been a co-opted Governor at Wyedean since September 2018 and am currently on the TLA committee.
+I have been a co-opted Trustee at Wyedean since September 2018 and am currently on the TLA committee.

 I have 2 children who both attend Wyedean School.